PronitNag/Javascript_notes/DOM_manimulation/3_How to Change the Content of DOM Elements.md

 Remember that with `innerHTML` you can set the inner HTML content of an element.
 This is helpful for injecting new HTML into the DOM dynamically.

-However, remember that this poses a security risk if you don't have control over the string, such as strings containing data entered by the user.
+However, remember that this poses a **security risk** if you don't have control over the string, such as strings containing **data entered by the user**.
 If that data is malicious, it can lead to serious security issues.

-To avoid this, it's recommended to use the `textContent` property to insert plain text instead.
+To avoid this, it's recommended to use the **`textContent`** property to insert plain text instead.

 The `innerText`, `textContent`, and `innerHTML` properties in JavaScript provide different ways to access and manipulate the content of HTML elements.
 You should understand the differences between these properties if your goal is to work with HTML content in JavaScript effectively.